7 Steps On How To Show Up Consistently On Social Media

 Look at your competitors’ content as well.
 Once you’ve identified the topics that resonate well with your audience, add them to a master list and make sure to post about them regularly.

-#5.
 Create at least a week's worth of content at once

 Creating a content calendar is a simple process that can go a long way in helping you plan your social media content.
 The goal of the content calendar is to save you time and energy by providing a framework for the topics you’ll be covering over the next year, three months, or even one month (depending on the length of your content calendar).

-TIP: Set up your calendar at least four weeks in advance so you have plenty of time to schedule new posts, promote current posts, and add new topics and ideas to your schedule as they come up.
+TIP: Set up your calendar at least four weeks in advance, so you have plenty of time to schedule new posts, promote current posts, and add new topics and ideas to your schedule as they come up.

 Creating an editorial calendar will also help you effectively manage multiple social media channels.
 For example, if you’re planning to publish new blog posts on Mondays while sharing fun content on Wednesdays and Fridays, there’s no reason why you can’t post those same updates on Twitter and Facebook as well.

-#6.
 Schedule your posts

-I know it’s tempting to just do it all right away, but if you spread it out and use hashtags strategically, it’s more likely that people will see your content.
-You’ll get more likes and shares if you spread it out over a few days instead of all at once.
+I know it's tempting to just do it all right away, but if you spread it out and use hashtags strategically, it's more likely that people will see your content.
+You'll get more likes and shares if you spread it out over a few days instead of all at once.
+I like using Facebook Creator Studio for scheduling Instagram and Facebook posts and Pinterest Native Scheduler for Pinterest Pins.
+It lets me schedule my posts for the future, so I don't even have to be at my computer when they go live.

-#7.
 Repeat

 You can’t just post once and hope to see results.
 You need to keep posting consistently.
 I recommend posting at least 3 to 5 times per week with a similar message throughout your posts.
 I also suggest posting on the same day of the week and at the same time of day.
 This will create a rhythm that is familiar to your readers, and they will check back more often than if you posted sporadically throughout the week.